boris-felix/pivot/README.md

 - What event is triggering the loading of the datas ?
 Then when this event is triggered, should we update the page constantly or should it be updated only when the user refresh the page ?
 - For every items in the list, what information should also be a link ?
 What should be the identifier for each item ?
 We may need an ID for each of them.
 - On appendix 1, the phone screen is more looking like an account page than a responsive view of the accounts list page.
 Do a click on any account item lead to this page ?
 If not, do the phone screenshot is reflecting the selected item ?
+- Should the column be sortable ?
+- Should the user be able to filter the values by name through a text input ?